How to Convert a Gas Log Insert into an Electric Fireplace

 Step 1 - Choosing Your Electric Fireplace Insert

 Electric fireplace inserts are a special type of electric fire which can be used in an existing fireplace.
 These are provided as they are without any grills or surrounds.
 They can be fitted into pretty much any gas fireplace.

 Step 2 - Removing the Gas Fireplace

-The original gas fireplace will need to be removed, you will need to hire a specialist to do this in most states.
-Working with natural gas can be very dangerous and the fire must be decommissioned properly.
+The original gas fireplace will need to be removed, You will need to hire a specialist to do this in most states.
+Working with natural gas can be very dangerous and the fireplace must be decommissioned properly.
 The gas will need to be shut off before doing any work, once it's switched off you will be able to disconnect the gas and remove the fireplace.

 The fireplace will also need to be removed very carefully so that you can avoid causing any damage to the surround which you will probably want to use again.

 An electric fire requires its own dedicated power supply for safety.
 This is because the fire will consume quite a lot of electricity.
 If you don't feel confident wiring the fireplace yourself then you should consult a professional electrician.
 They will be able to build your fireplace and install it so that it meets of exceeds building regulations.

 The fireplace needs to be fixed down to the bottom of the hearth so that it is secure and won't move.
 Use the bolts which were included with the fireplace and ensure that the holes are as accurate as possible to minimize potential damage.

 Once the fireplace is in place it's then time to connect it to the power supply in your home.
 These are normally wired directly into the power supply and do not come with a plug.
 This means that wiring them up is often more complicated than simply plugging something in, if you're not sure then talk to a professional.